shred/acme4j/src/site/markdown/challenge/tls-sni-01.md

 You need to create a self-signed certificate with the subject set as _Subject Alternative Name_.
 After that, configure your web server so it will use this certificate on a SNI request to the `subject`.

-The `TlsSniChallenge` class does not generate a self-signed certificate, as it would require _Bouncy Castle_.
+The `TlsSni01Challenge` class does not generate a self-signed certificate, as it would require _Bouncy Castle_.
 However, there is a utility method in the _acme4j-utils_ module for this use case:

 ```java
 KeyPair sniKeyPair = KeyPairUtils.createKeyPair(2048);